ggdaltoso/movies-explorer/README.md

 `tailwind.config.js`: Configures Tailwind CSS for styling.
 `tsconfig.json`: Configures TypeScript settings and compiler options.
 `vite.config.js`: Configures Vite build and development settings.
-`README.md`: This file, providing an overview of the project and technical choices.
+`README.md`: This file, provides an overview of the project and technical choices.

 ## Automated Build and Publish Process